Optimal multiple change-point detection for high-dimensional data: Introduction

+In the last years, there has been a growing interest into the extension of univariate mean change-point procedures such as wild binary segmentation (WBS)~\cite{fryzlewicz2014wild} to other problems such as covariance change-point~\cite{wang2017optimal}, network change-point~\cite{wang2018optimal}, or nonparametric change-point~\cite{padilla2019optimal1}.
+For each of these problems (and for others), it turns out that the general ideas of WBS can be instantiated.
+However, for each setting, the proofs need to be fully adapted in a case by case manner.
+Besides, the resulting procedures are only optimal up to logarithmic terms.

+Recently, Chan and Chen~\cite{chan2017multi} and Kov{\'a}cs et al.~\cite{kovacs2020seeded} have introduced bottom-up aggregation procedures for mean change-point segmentation (see also~\cite{kovacs2020optimistic} for localization improvements).
+Moreover, Kov{\'a}cs et al.~\cite{kovacs2020seeded,kovacs2020optimistic} illustrate the numerical performances to other change-point models, such as graphical models or multivariate mean-change point models.
+In fact, one may extend their procedures to generic problems, but the theoretical guarantees are only provided for univariate models and it remains unclear whether one can extend them beyond very specific cases.

+In contrast, it is quite straightforward to adapt our generic procedure to any new setting once suitable homogeneity multiple tests have been crafted.
+As the most prominent example, we consider the sparse high-dimensional mean change-point detection and establish the optimality of our procedure -- see the next subsection for details.
+In Section~\ref{sec:othermodels}, we also handle the covariance change-point detection and the univariate nonparametric change-point detection problems.
+In each case, we pinpoint the first tight minimal conditions for detection.

-Here, if we choose the test $(\Tg_{l,r})$ to be two sample tests of the hypothesis $\{\Gamma(\bbP_{l-r})= \ldots =\Gamma(\bbP_{l+r-1})\}$ versus $\{\Gamma(\bbP_{l-r})= \ldots=\Gamma(\bbP_{l-1})\neq \Gamma(\bbP_{l})=\ldots = \Gamma(\bbP_{l+r-1}) \}$, this allows us to build a generic multiple change-point procedure from a collection of two-sample tests.
-For instance, there has been a lot of interest for many high-dimension change-points problems where $y_i\in \mathbb{R}^p$.
-This includes changes in vector auto-regressive models~\cite{wang2019localizing}, changes in the covariance matrix of $y_i$ \cite{wang2017optimal}, changes in the inverse covariance matrix of $y_i$~\cite{gibberd2017multiple,kovacs2020seeded}.
-All such change-point problems can be addressed through the construction and careful analysis of two-sample tests for auto-regressive models, covariance matrices, and inverse covariance matrices respectively.
-Similarly, one can build non-parametric change-points procedure as in~\cite{padilla2019optimal} from two sample homogeneity tests or Kernel change-point procedures~\cite{Arlot2019,Garreau2018} from kernel two-sample tests~\cite{gretton2012kernel}.
+Besides, we could apply our strategy to other problems such changes in auto-regressive models~\cite{wang2019localizing}, changes in the inverse covariance matrix of $y_i$~\cite{gibberd2017multiple,kovacs2020seeded} or changes in a high-dimensional regression model~\cite{rinaldo2021localizing}.
+All such change-point problems can be addressed through the construction and careful analysis of two-sample tests for auto-regressive models, inverse covariance matrices, and linear regression models respectively.
+Similarly, we can build Kernel change-point procedures~\cite{Arlot2019,Garreau2018} from kernel two-sample tests~\cite{gretton2012kernel}.